mihir787/case_study_one/case_study_one.md

 ### Extreme beer characteristics

 We wanted to identify which state had the beer with the highest alcohol by volume and which state had the most bitter beer.
+Those results can be reviewed below, finding concluded that Colorado contained the largest ABV value of .125 and Oregon contained the largest IBU value of 138.

 ```r